Then-Terence/LXR/LiteXploreR_Demo.md

 As {LiteXploreR} is hosted on GitHub, you will need to use the function install_github() for the package {devtools} to install it.

-To do that, you need to run the following codes in your R console:
+To do that, you need to run the following lines of code in your R console:

 install.packages("devtools")